greg-raven/grus/_posts/2016-12-14-voters-support-jordan-commission-recommendations.md

 - the elimination of other family-based admission categories;
 - focusing on the admission of highly-skilled individuals whose skills would benefit our society.
 The Commission recommended the elimination of the admission of unskilled workers and elimination of the diversity visa lottery;
 - an immigration admissions level of 550,000 per year; and
 - stressing that deportation is crucial.
-“Credibility in immigration policy can be summed up in one sentence: those who should get in, get in; those who should be kept out, are kept out; and those who should not be here will be required to leave.”
+"Credibility in immigration policy can be summed up in one sentence: those who should get in, get in; those who should be kept out, are kept out; and those who should not be here will be required to leave."

 High immigration levels and lax border security and enforcement harms less-educated and lower-skilled Americans by making it easier for businesses to hire less-expensive foreign labor.
 These Americans will continue to be left behind until immigration enforcement is put into place and immigration levels are reduced to sustainable levels.
 The Jordan Commission recognized this, as did then-President Bill Clinton when he endorsed its proposals.